-The Rev. Roy Axel Coats will present an Introduction to the Life and Work of Frederick Roth Webber.
-Pastor Coats has served at the Lutheran Church of the Redeemer, Baltimore, MD since 2010.
+The Rev. Roy Axel Coats will speak on Providence and Prayer in Martin Chemnitz.
+Pastor Coats has served at the Lutheran Church of the Redeemer in Baltimore since 2010.
 He graduated with a Bachelor’s in Liberal Arts from Thomas Aquinas College in Santa Paula, California.
-He then attended Concordia Theological Seminary, Fort Wayne, Indiana completing his studies in 2010 prior to being called to serve Redeemer Church.
-In addition to serving at Redeemer, Pr.
-Coats is on the board of the Wyneken Project and is active in the Maryland Chapter of Lutherans for Life.
+He then attended Concordia Theological Seminary in Fort Wayne, Indiana, completing his studies before being called to serve Redeemer Church.
+Pastor Coats is on the board of the Wyneken Project and is active in the Maryland Chapter of Lutherans for Life.

 Additionally, we will have: